 Five reasons to study chemical engineering at Surrey

-Choosing the right degree pathway can be difficult, and things sometimes become clearer once you start studying.
-Whether you opt for our Chemical Engineering or Chemical and Petroleum Engineering courses, you’ll study a similar programme in the first two years, which means you can swap to the other pathway, if you decide it’s a better fit, up until the start of your third year.
+Whether you opt for our chemical engineering or chemical and petroleum engineering courses, you’ll study a similar programme in the first two years, which means you can swap to the other pathway, if you decide it’s a better fit, up until the start of your third year.

-Studying chemical engineering at Surrey opens up a huge range of career opportunities not only in the oil and chemical sectors but also in pharmaceuticals, healthcare, cosmetics, energy, land remediation, and water and waste management.
-Recent graduates have gone on to work for companies such as Fluor, Saudi Aramco, Proctor & Gamble, BOC and United Utilities.
+Our degrees open up a huge range of career opportunities not only in the oil and chemical sectors but also in pharmaceuticals, healthcare, cosmetics, energy, land remediation, and water and waste management.
+Recent graduates have gone on to work for companies such as:

 Discover our courses in chemical and process engineering.